 Facilitated by Jacquie Bell, Dawn Carson, and Deborah Luscomb, Death Awareness Educators.

 - Based on the Death Café model developed by Jon Underwood and Sue Barsky Reid in the United Kingdom, our objective is to “increase awareness of death with a view to helping people make the most of their (finite) lives.”

 - It is an open, unstructured, respectful space free of discrimination where we can express our views and bring our questions safely.

 - It is not designed to lead anyone to conclusions about life, death, or life after death, and it is not a place to market information, products or services.

 - Those needing bereavement support or grief counselling will be helped to find appropriate support and resources.

 - It is always held on a not-for-profit basis and includes food or drink, whether brought or bought.
-A hat is passed for donations to cover the advertising costs for Death Café.
+A hat is passed for donations to cover the ($60 monthly) advertising and rental costs.